AthirsonSilva/multithreading-in-java/README.md

-## Multithreading in Java
+## Concurrency in Java

-Source code for my studies in Multithreading wit Java for the Udemy course "Java Multithreading, Concurrency & Performance Optimization"
+Source code for my studies in Multithreading/ Concurrency with Java.